iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.0.4/report.md

 > Shortly after installing I started getting a dry cough.
 Also this app boosted 5g in my house im pretty sure.<br> :date: __2020-05-13 02:08:20__

 > Like government like app...
 Useless!<br> :date: __2020-05-12 16:37:23__

-> Marketed as a COVID-19 tracker.
-Does nothing of the sort, simply keeps a list of phones that have been near your phone for more than 15 minutes at a time.
-Considering I already minimise contact with others, it's simply not needed.<br> :date: __2020-05-11 10:39:34__

-> Just links you to health.gov for everything anyway, so just go there and don't bother with this.
-People thinking this is the COVIDsafe app are off chops - I blame the govt not being clear but also the off choppers<br> :date: __2020-05-10 23:27:35__

-> Greetings from Jesper<br> :date: __2020-05-10 04:12:08__

-> Terrible<br> :date: __2020-05-10 03:33:23__